Faculty of Science Education Committee - Postgraduate

 (Sub-Committee of the Education Committee)

-The Head/Deputy Head of Faculty with responsibility for postgraduate learning and teaching within the Faculty (Chair)
+Head/Deputy Head of Faculty with responsibility for postgraduate education within the Faculty (Chair)

 One representative from each department within the Faculty, normally the director of postgraduate studies or the chair of the department/school Education Committee